SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-23-pessimism-and-optimism.md

 With their hysterical opposition to the  Black Lives Matter movement, cops sometimes like to counter that "Blue Lives Matter", meaning they think _they're_ the real victims here.
-As a great many of them, for inscrutable reasons, hew to a few bits of Irish culture, it was inevitable that they would try to translate that into Irish Gaelic, as shown on the shirt worn by this poor unfortunate.
+As a great many of them, for inscrutable reasons, also hew to a few bits of Irish culture, it was inevitable that they would try to translate that into Irish Gaelic.
+An example of this "wit" is shown on the back of the shirt worn by this poor unfortunate.

-The _Geeky Gaeilgeoir_ goes through why _everything_ about this is wrong. <sup id="fn9a">[[9]](#fn9)</sup>  In an attempt to translate "Blue Lives Matter" into Irish, mistakes were made in _every single word_, with hilarious result:
+The _Geeky Gaeilgeoir_ goes through why _everything_ about this is wrong, both morally and linguistically. <sup id="fn9a">[[9]](#fn9)</sup>  In an attempt to translate "Blue Lives Matter" into Irish, mistakes were made in the overall syntax, in _every single word_, and in overall idiomatic meaning, with hilarious result:
 1. The words are not even vaguely in the Gaelic order, which is VSO: verb, subject, then object.
+Adjectives go _after_ nouns.
 (Your humble Weekend Editor, while innocent of Irish Gaelic, once knew a little Scottish Gaelic.)
+So you should be shooting for something like: "[are important] [people] [blue]".
 2. To say something "is important" is a whole different phrase; our dumb cop here chose the word for the _noun_ matter, as in material objects like dirt, water, and air.
 3. Instead of the word "lives" (with a long I), he chose the verb "lives" (with a short I) as in "is alive".
 The Irish Gaelic equivalent would have been something like the word for "people".
 4. Well, _gorm_ does mean blue.
-But when referring to people, colors usually mean _hair_ color, not skin color!
-This could be people with blue hair, except&hellip; "blue" an indirect and polite way in modern Irish to refer to Blacks.
+But when referring to people, colors usually mean _hair_ color, not skin color! _Dubh_ would mean a black-haired person, not a racial indication.
+So this use of _gorm_ could mean people with blue hair, except&hellip;
+   "blue" an indirect and polite way in modern Irish to refer to Blacks.

-So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying something close to "Black Lives Matter"!
+So even if you spot the racist jerk a few points for grammar, word order, and incorrect use of the dictionary&hellip; he ended up _almost_ saying something idiomatically close to "Black Lives Matter"!

+I can't make up stuff this weird.
+And I'm _good_ at weird.

 The fact that I have to reach this far to find something funny is symptomatic of just how dark the times are.
 We're being taken down by people who are not just violent racists, but who are _this stupid,_ too.

-And we haven't even _started_ in on climate change, that may kill billions in the generations to come.
-If you're a boomer like your humble Weekend Editor and are puzzled why the millennials seem mad at you, this is why.
+And we haven't even _started_ in on climate change, which may kill billions in the generations to come.
+If you're a boomer (like your humble Weekend Editor) and are puzzled as to why the millennials all seem mad at you, this is why.
 In their place, I'd be mad at us too.
 (I _vs_ Us??
 Counterfactual subjunctives and pronominal reference don't play well together in English!
 Do they do any better in any other languages?)

 ## The Good News: 6 Reasons to Hope